The Coronavirus COVID-19 FAQ

 Are you still open?

 We sure are!
 We're open and ready to assist our members with all of their banking needs.
-And, if there comes a time when we need to close our FSCs, our Member Care Center will still be up and running to take your calls and answer your emails/chats.
+While our physical branches are currently closed, our Member Care Center is still be up and running to take your calls and answer your emails/chats.
 So go ahead and reach out, we're here!

 Can I stop by and talk to someone?